Products

 Supported Authentication Types

-• OAuth2: Token-based auth with refresh capabilities (e.g., client_id, refresh_token).
+• OAuth2: Token-based authentication with refresh capability (client_id, client_secret, refresh_token)

-Define it as a TypeScript object:
+Define the Vault as a TypeScript object:

 const vault = {